hp2304/Digital-Image-Processing/A20/README.md

 - Transform training data to r dimensional space from m dimensional space using T. Transformed training features are called **face embeddings**.
 Each face image is now represented as linear combination of r eigen faces, weights being the embeddings.

-- read the test image, calculate its embeddings using T as explained previously.
+- Read the test image and normalize it with respect to the training set's mean and standard deviation.
+Calculate its embeddings using T as explained previously.

 - **K Nearest Neighbors (KNN)**: Find closest *k* face images, which are closest to query image's embeddings.
 Euclidean distance is used here as similarity metric.